-Fig. 5 Data, Training, and Testing Prediction
+Fig. 5 Data, training, and testing prediction

 The three types of predictions produced are related to each other in each dataset.
-Linkages can be 19 sitive or negative.
-Linkage relationships can be present 19 with a correlation heatmap.
+Linkages can be positive or negative.
+Linkage relationships can be presented with a correlation heatmap.
 In the correlation heatmap, cold colors such as blue indicate negative correlation and warm colors such as red indicate positive correlation.
-A positive link means that the types of predictions are directly proportional, while a negative link means that the types of predictions are directly proportional, while a negative link means that the types of predictions are directly proportional, while a negative link means that the types of predictions are directly proportional, while a negative correlation between DDOS-INTRUSION, a strong negative correlation between INERUSION-MALWARE, and a weak correlation between DDOS-MALWARE.
-The action taken prediction has a strong negative correlation between BLOCKED-IGNORED and IGNORED-LOGGED, and a weak correlation between LOGGED-BLOCKED.
-Severity level predictions have a strong negative correlation between MEDIUM-HIGH, and a weak correlation between HIGH-LOW(Fig. 6).
+A positive link means that the types of predictions are directly proportional, while a negative link means that the types of predictions are inversely proportional.
+Strong and numerous positive (red) and negative (blue) relationships between data on the heatmap indicate that the dataset is used to identify relationships between cyber attack prediction results.
+The attack type prediction has a strong positive correlation between DDOS-INTRUSION, a strong negative correlation between INTRUSION-MALWARE, and a weak correlation between DDOS-MALWARE.
+The action taken prediction has a strong negative correlation BLOCKED-IGNORED between and IGNORED-LOGGED, and a weak correlation between LOGGED-BLOCKED.
+Severity level predictions have a strong negative correlation between LOW-MEDIUM, a strong positive correlation between MEDIUM-HIGH, and a weak correlation between HIGH-LOW (Fig. 6).